How to Use Statewide Contracts

 3. Contact the vendor and include:

-• The contract number you wish to use
+• The contract number you wish to use.

-• The contract name
+• The contract name.

-• Your customer number
+• Your customer number.

-Stay up to date on statewide contracts news
+Subscribe to statewide contracts news

-We also recommend you subscribe to Contracts Connection, our semimonthly email newsletter with statewide contracts news and updates.
+• Subscribe to Contracts Connection, our semimonthly email newsletter with statewide contracts news and updates.

 Related links